isi-vista/adam/docs/using_adam_tutorials/adding_a_property.rst

 Adding a color
 **************

-Adding colors is nearly as easy as adding color properties.
+Adding colors is nearly as easy as adding binary properties.
 There's only one additional step: Defining the color's RGB values.

 We start off similarly with defining an ontology type, in this case for cyan: